 When Do Termites Swarm In Florida?

-Starting in early March, large swarms of subterranean termites swarm in Florida every year.
-Since Florida has the most termite species in the United States, large swarms of various types of termites continue through the summer months.
+Starting in early March, many termites swarm in Florida every year.
+Since Florida has the highest number of termite species in the United States, various types of termites swarm through the summer months.
 While this is the most likely time of year to see flying termites, we've received calls for swarming termites year-round.

-The short answer is all of them!
 All of the species of termites present in Florida will swarm as they seek to mate and create new colonies.
-Below are the species of termites present in Florida.
+Below are the types of termites in Florida:

 Formosan Subterranean Termite

-Formosan Subterranean termites swarm in Florida from March through June every year.
-This type of termite is by far the most destructive termite in Florida.
-They have massive colonies that cause rapid wood damage.
-We have been told they can consume up to two to three pounds of wood in a standard size home per day!
+Formosan subterranean termites swarm in Florida from March through June every year.
+This type of termite is by far the most destructive termite in Florida, with massive colonies that cause rapid wood damage.
+We've been told they can consume up to two to three pounds of wood in a standard-size home per day!

-Subterranean termites live underground and will build shelter tubes (mud tubes) out of pieces of soil and wood to protect themselves from predators and dry environments while traveling between a food source and their nest.
-Formosan termites in particular can actually create aerial termite colonies, where they swarm and can form a colony in a structure without requiring soil contact.
+Subterranean termites live underground and will build shelter tubes called “mud tubes” out of pieces of soil and wood to protect themselves while traveling between a food source and their nest.
+Unlike other subterranean species, Formosan termites can actually create aerial termite colonies, where they swarm and can form a colony in a structure without requiring soil contact.

 Asian Subterranean Termite

-Asian Subterranean Termites swarm in Florida from March through May.
-While their appearance is quite similar to Formosan termites, Asian Subterranean termites are slightly smaller and have heads that are dark brown, while Formosan termite heads are lighter yellow-brown or orange-brown.
+Asian subterranean termites swarm in Florida mostly from March through May.
+While their appearance is quite similar to Formosan termites, Asian subterranean termites are slightly smaller and have heads that are dark brown, while Formosan termite heads are lighter yellow-brown or orange-brown.

-While these termites are smaller, just like other types of subterranean termites, they can and do cause massive wood damage to homes in the South Florida area.
-In general, subterranean termites are much more destructive than Drywood or Dampwood termites due to their colony sizes.
+While these termites are smaller, just like other types of subterranean termites, they can still cause massive wood damage to homes in South Florida.
+In general, subterranean termites are much more destructive than drywood or dampwood termites due to their colony sizes.

 Eastern Subterranean Termite